Say No to Self-Deprecating Humor

 It drags us down.

-Some of the best advice I’ve ever been told (told to me by a peculiar man) is to surround yourself with people you wanna be like.
+Some of the best advice I’ve ever been told is to surround yourself with people you wanna be like.
 You are who you are, but who you are is a collection of experiences, opinions and habits observed around other people who are (hopefully) good influences.
 I found that, as my friends kept making such self-deprecating statements, I too started feeling genuinely less secure about my own abilities, even when nothing had happened to change them.

 Conclusion